BCDevOps/devops-platform-workshops/101-lab/content/09_persistent_configurations.md

 echo "SSdtIFVMVFJBIFNFQ1JFVA==" | base64 -d
 ```

-- To edit an existing secret, from the webconsole you can navigate to the secret and select the `YAML` tab or `oc edit secret rocketchat-[username]-secret` from the cli.
+- To edit an existing secret, from the webconsole you can navigate to the secret and select the `YAML` tab or `oc -n [-dev] edit secret rocketchat-[username]-secret` from the cli.
 Secrets are base64 encoded.
 If adding new values or editing existing values of a Secret it is often easier to
 edit in plain text and have it b64 encoded for you.
 To do this you will need to modify the `data` field and change it to
 `stringData` prior to adding or editing values.